🫱🏿🫲🏽 Induction

 • I have connected with my cohort.

-• I am following The Docs.
+• I am following The Docs .

 Slack

 Slack is our community space and how we communicate with each other.
 Download and install it now.
+If you are not using your own computer, log in to the web version instead.

 • I have downloaded the Slack app on my computer and phone.